 Saegertown is a tiny borough located in the state of Pennsylvania.
 With a population of 946 people and two constituent neighborhoods, Saegertown is the 788th largest community in Pennsylvania.
 Saegertown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Saegertown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saegertown are a mix of both white- and blue-collar jobs.
-Overall, Saegertown is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Saegertown who work in office and administrative support (17.99%), teaching (13.88%), and sales jobs (11.31%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Saegertown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Saegertown is a borough of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Saegertown who work in office and administrative support (11.26%), healthcare (10.14%), and teaching (7.43%).

-Being a small borough, Saegertown does not have a public transit system used by locals to get to and from work.
+Saegertown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Saegertown in 2010 was $22,471, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $89,884 for a family of four.
+The per capita income in Saegertown in 2018 was $23,166, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $92,664 for a family of four.
 However, Saegertown contains both very wealthy and poor people as well.

-Saegertown is a somewhat ethnically-diverse borough.
 The people who call Saegertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saegertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saegertown include Irish, English, Italian, and Polish.
+Important ancestries of people in Saegertown include German, Irish, Italian, English, and Polish.

 The most common language spoken in Saegertown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Polish.